 Cautions:

-Balm of Gilead contains salicin, which converts to salicylic acid in your body.
+Balm of Gilead contains Salicin, which converts to salicylic acid in your body.
 If you are allergic to aspirin, check with your doctor before using Balm of Gilead oil.
 If you are unsure, test it on your skin in an inconspicuous spot to make sure that you are not allergic.
 If you notice any heat or redness developing, don’t apply it to your skin.

 I hope you found this post helpful.
 Please share it with your friends.
 Thanks.